ahgeller/chess-attack-analysis/README.md

 1,"e4 e5 Nf3 Nc6 Bb5 a6","Ruy Lopez",1500,1480
 2,"d4 d5 c4 e6 Nc3 Nf6","Queen's Gambit Declined",1620,1595

-For your convienence ive converted the files: games.csv  into TESTatcData.csv
+For your convenience I've converted the files: games.csv  into TESTatcData.csv

 **Processing Time Warning**: If you would like to run the game files through attack_value_full.py to calculate attack values, I recommend only using games.csv